Baby sleeps on his stomach: the danger of the sudden word

 The debate is eternal despite the opinions of doctors.
-Should babies be forced to sleep on their backs and thus prevent them from getting into position on their sides or on their stomachs?
-How to avoid sudden infant death syndrome while favouring comfort for the child from an early age?
+Should babies be forced to sleep flat on their backs and thus prevent them from getting into position on their sides or on their stomachs?
+How to avoid sudden infant death syndrome while favoring comfort for the child from an early age?
 The opportunity to take stock and enlighten you on all your questions.

 What if the child prefers to sleep on his stomach?

 If this is the case for you, to avoid the risk of colic, do not leave your baby alone in this position